Working at the intersection of Practice and Academia

 Methods and Tools: Mixed Methods (R, NVIVO, Tableau, Excel, STATA)

-I'm a doctoral researcher at The Geneva Graduate Institute (IHEID).
-My research is multi-disciplinary and draws on concepts/methods from Political Science, International Development and Economics.
-The research is heavily rooted in and informed by ground-level development practice.
+I completed my PhD in Political Science at The Geneva Graduate Institute (IHEID) in June 2025 and currently work for the Standing Panel on Impact Assessment (SPIA) at CGIAR.
+My research is interdisciplinary and draws on concepts/methods from Political Science, International Development and Development Economics.
+The questions I am interested in are heavily rooted in and informed by ground-level development practice.
 Before the PhD, I worked as a Monitoring and Evaluation professional in Sierra Leone, Lesotho, South Sudan and DRC.
 I hold a Masters in International Economics and Conflict Management from Johns Hopkins University, SAIS and a Bachelors in Social Sciences from Tata Institute of Social Sciences.

 I am very passionate about badminton and fitness!
 I also run a blog called Let's Talk Policy.